KompleteAI/shurale/STEP-BY-STEP-GUIDE.md

 | `fuse.sh`            | Fuse LoRA and upload fused model to Huggingface Hub                                                                                     |
 | `gptq-quantize.sh`   | GPTQ quantization of the fused model.
 Optional step.                                                                                    |

+Please check these useful materials:
+- [Detailed guide](https://github.com/KompleteAI/xllm/blob/main/DETAILED_GUIDE.md): here, we go into detail about everything the library can do
+- [Demo project](https://github.com/KompleteAI/xllm-demo): here's a step-by-step example of how to use X—LLM and fit it into your own project
+- [Template project](https://github.com/KompleteAI/xllm-template): here's a template, a kickoff point you can use for your projects

 # Steps to reproduce

 ## 0. Run the correct environment